nemisj/docs/cv.md

 ###### 2006 may - 2007 february : Dual student, Mendix, Rotterdam

 After I finished my internship I've decided to stay at Mendix.
-That's why I've switched to the "Dual education" so that I could combine work and study.
+Switched to the "Dual education" so that I could combine work and study.

 __Department__ 	: R&D